jrandj/vue/README.md

     * Components can be **swapped dynamically** via the built-in "component" component.
     * Component caching can be added via the "keep-alive" component.

-1. Teleport & Style Guide
+1. Teleport and Style Guide
     * **DOM structure can be manipulated** via "teleport" - it **keeps the component hierarchy!**
     * **Consider following the official style guide** to keep your code clean and understandable.